-Anyone interested in applying for appointment to a board, commission or committee should file an application form, which is available in the City Clerk’s Office in City Hall or on the City’s website.
-Applications are kept on file for one year, and may be considered for any vacancy or term expiration that occurs during that time.
+Registered voters in Garden Grove who are interested in applying for an appointment to a board or commission should file an application form online or contact the City Clerk’s Office at (714) 741-5040 to obtain an application.
+Applications are kept on file in the City Clerk’s Office for one year, and may be considered for any vacancy or term expiration that occurs during that time.

 Administrative Board of Appeals

 (5 members) (Meets on call by the Building Official) – Pursuant to Municipal Code Section 2.54.080 Duties - The Board shall provide final City interpretation of the provisions of various City Codes and ordinances where so authorized, and further, to conduct hearings to determine the suitability of alternate material and types of construction under the ordinances.